 What does it mean to integrate faith and work?
 How do you lay the foundation for a meaningful career?
 Navigating the transition from college to professional life can seem overwhelming.
 You don't need to do it alone.

 Pittsburgh Fellows work four days a week in their chosen career field.
 Real work.
 Real pay.
+We offer opportunities in many roles, including, but not limited to, marketing, HR, business development, finance, project management, sales and more.
 Positions are available in a wide range of industries, from software to trucking, health care to fund administration.
-Our employers partner with us to help you launch your career well, using your skills and interests to contribute to the success of your company and providing exceptional opportunities to learn and grow.
+Pittsburgh-based employers partner with us to help you launch your career well, using your skills and interests to contribute to the success of your company and providing exceptional opportunities to learn and grow.
 You will be supported and challenged as you learn to live a life that seamlessly integrates faith and work.

 Want to remain with your company after the program?
 Fellows typically receive offers of full-time employment at the conclusion of their Fellows year.
 If you decide to look elsewhere, our network is available to help you land that next job.

-Knowing God: The Trinity and the Scriptures - Fall Semester.
+God's Story, The World's Story and My Story - Fall Semester.
 Instructor: Lauren Scharf

 City and Servant Leadership - Fall Semester.
 Instructor: Julie McCormick